ZcashFoundation/frost/book/src/terminology.md

 ### _Broadcast channel_

-A secure broadcast channel in the context of multi-party computation protocols such as FROST has the following properties:

-1. Consistent.
-Each participant has the same view of the message sent over the channel.
-2. Authenticated.
-Players know that the message was in fact sent by the claimed sender.
-In practice, this requirement is often fulfilled by a PKI.
-3. Reliable Delivery.
-Player i knows that the message it sent was in fact received by the intended participants.
-4. Unordered.
-The channel does not guarantee ordering of messages.

-Possible deployment options:
-- Echo-broadcast (Goldwasser-Lindell)
+A secure broadcast channel in the context of multi-party computation protocols such as FROST must have set of theoretical properties which can be a bit subtle and depend on the specific protocol being implemented.
+However, most real deployments use the protocol from the [Secure Computation Without Agreement](https://eprint.iacr.org/2002/040) paper, which we describe below, and which is also referred to as "echo broadcast".
+It has the following properties: agreement (if an honest party outputs x, then all honest parteis output x or abort), validity (if the broadcaster is honest, then all honest parties output the broadcast value) and non-triviality (if all parties are honet, they all output the broadcast value).

+The echo broadcast works as follows, for a party `P[1]` which wants to broadcast a value `x` to the other `P[i]` parties for `1 < i <= n` where `n` is the number of participants:

+1. `P[1]` sends `x` to all other `n-1` parties.
+2. For each `P[i]` other than `P[0]`:
+   1. Set `x1` to the value received from `P[1]` in step 1, or to `null` if no value was received.
+   2. Send `x1` to the other `n-2` parties (excluding `1` and `i` themselves).
+   3. Set `r[j]` to the value that `i` will receive from the other `n-2` parties, indexed by their index `j`.
+   4. Output `x1` if it is equal to every value in `r[j]` for all `j` in the other `n-2` parties.
+Otherwise, output `null`.

+In the specific context of FROST, you will need to use the echo broadcast for each participant to send their round 1 package to the other participants.
+This means that you will need to run `n` instances of the echo-broadcast protocol in parallel!

-- Posting commitments to an authenticated centralized server that is trusted to provide a single view to all participants (also known as 'public bulletin board')
+As an alternative to using echo-broadcast, other mechanisms are possible depending on the application.
+For example, posting commitments (round 1 packages) to an authenticated centralized server that is trusted to provide a single view to all participants (also known as 'public bulletin board')

 ### _Identifier_